steviegt6/steviegt6/README.md

 ---

-I'm a programmer who especially enjoys developing mods for software -- especially video games -- in my free time.
+I'm a programmer who writes software; sometimes useful, sometimes video game modifications.
 I've a fascination for reverse engineering and doing things with software that I probably shouldn't.

 ## Like what I do?